Career Start in Business (Study Abroad)

 Applicants for admission to candidature to the Career Start in Business (Study Abroad) Program must have an assessable entry qualification from a country where English is the main language and where the medium of instruction for that qualification was English, or have completed an International English Language Test (or comparable test scores*) with:

-- a minimum overall score of 4.5 and a minimum score of 4.0 in each subtest (or comparable test scores*) for 20 weeks English Language Program prior to Diploma units.
+- a minimum overall score of 4.5 and a minimum score of 4.0 in each subtest (or comparable test scores*) for 20 weeks English for Academic Purposes prior to Diploma units.

-- a minimum overall score of 5.0 and a minimum score of 4.5 in each subtest (or comparable test scores*) for 10 weeks English Language Program to Diploma units.
+- a minimum overall score of 5.0 and a minimum score of 4.5 in each subtest (or comparable test scores*) for 10 weeks English for Academic Purposes to Diploma units.

 - in order to successfully complete Part A and progress to Part B students must complete EDU10002 with SCU College Exit Test scores of 5.5 overall and a minimum score of 5.0 in each subtest.